B-Eells/Cyclistic-Case-Study/README.md

 #### Data Cleaning

-By running the following [Data Cleaning SQL Queries], I made changes to the data as recorded in this [Cyclistic Case Study Changelog.xlsx](https://github.com/user-attachments/files/26317199/Cyclistic.Case.Study.Changelog.xlsx).
-I have also validated these changes as a separate step.
+By running the following [Data Cleaning SQL Queries], changes were made to the data and documented in the [Cyclistic Case Study Changelog.xlsx](https://github.com/user-attachments/files/26317199/Cyclistic.Case.Study.Changelog.xlsx).
+These changes have also been validated in a separate "technical validation" step, which is not detailed here.

 #### Data Manipulation

-By running the following [Data Manipulation SQL Queries], I processed the data for the Analysis step as listed below. (manipulations also listed in the changelog above)
+By running the following [Data Manipulation SQL Queries], the data was processed for the Analysis step as listed below. (manipulations also listed in the changelog above)
-* I broke out the `started_at` timestamp into month, day of week, and hour of day.
-I also created fields for the name of each dimension for easier display in Tableau.
+* The `started_at` timestamp was broken out into month, day of week, and hour of day.
+Fields for the name of each dimension were also created for easier display in Tableau.
-* I calculated duration not only in mm:ss format, but also in seconds (INT64 format) for easier calculation.
+* The duration was calculated not only in mm:ss format, but also in seconds (INT64 format) for easier calculation.
-* Because the majority of rides were on `rideable_types` that were electric and therefore not necessarily tethered to stations, I decided to analyze data not by station, but by geographic location.
-As such, I created "virtual start station id's" and "virtual end station id's" to help with Grouping for distance and route calculations.
+* Because the majority of rides were on `rideable_types` that were electric and therefore not necessarily tethered to stations, analysis was not carried out by station, but rather by geographic location.
+As such, "virtual" start and end station id's were created to help with grouping for route calculations.
-* To retain a larger data set, I also chose not to delete records that had missing station data.
-(I did not end up using the station data)
+* To retain a larger data set, records that had missing station data were not deleted.
-* I calculated the distance in meters for each ride so I could compare the member types in terms of average distance ridden.
+* The "distance in meters" was calcuated we we could analyze the average distance ridden.
-* I calculated the routes so I could rank their popularity.
+* The routes were established so their popularity could be ranked.

-My resultant schema going into the Analysis step looked like this:
+The resultant schema going into the Analysis step looked like this:
 | Field name | Data Type | Source
 | --- | --- | ---
 | ride_id | string | provided